Calliari/shell-script/linux-ubuntu-shell/gpg_key_management/encrypting_file_with_pub_key.md

 # using a particular privete-key path
 gpg --default-key /tmp/temp-dir/temp-private-key/PRIVATE.key --recipient ${EMIAL_ADDRESS} --decrypt secret.txt.gpg

-# using the default public-key
+# Not specifying a "key" or "email associated with a key" will be using the default public-key
 gpg --decrypt secret.txt.gpg
 ```